EdgarRetes/Speller/README.md

 # Speller
-Program made in C that verifies each word in a text file with a dictionary to check how many words are misspelled .
+Developed a program in C called "Speller" designed to validate each word in a text file against a dictionary, assessing the count of misspelled words.
+The implementation involved efficient memory management techniques, utilizing tools like malloc and free to handle memory dynamically.
+The program also leveraged pointers and nodes for effective manipulation of data structures.
+To enhance the speed of word comparisons between the file and the dictionary, a bucket system was implemented, optimizing the search process for improved performance.